-The analysis presents a comparative assessment of the systemwide transportation performance of three possible scenarios for the transportation system considering only major collectors and above as functional classified.
-Minor connectors and local roads are not included in this analysis.
+The analysis presents a comparative assessment of the systemwide transportation performance of three possible scenarios for the transportation system.
+For the highway system, only major collectors and above are included in this analysis.
+Minor collectors and local roads are not included.
 The three scenarios are: